dhirajpatra/flex_recipes_api/README.md

 # flex_recipes_api
-This is a small php symfony flex based api back end
+This is a small php symfony flex based api back end.
+Using PHP Symfony based Flex as MVC and used Docker to install and run the application.

 __Language :__ English